-Why does Live's CPU meter show a different load than the Activity Monitor/Task Manager?
+CPU meter shows a different value than the Activity Monitor/Task Manager

-The value shown on Live's CPU meter doesn't show the same value as the Activity Monitor (Mac) or the Task Manager (Windows).
+The value shown on Live's CPU meter differs from Activity Monitor (Mac) or the Task Manager (Windows) since it shows Live's audio processing load but doesn't show Live's overall CPU usage:

 - Live calculates the time it needs to process one audio buffer.
 This value is then compared to the time it takes to actually play one audio buffer.